You’re going to laugh at me, but there are some things I’m more than willing to pay for when it comes to travel, especially knowing that:

 - I’m probably never going to come back in a long long time.

-Guernsey, the other and smaller Channel Island about an hour away from Jersey, would fit those 2 categories.
-And instead of leaving directly from Jersey for Saint Malo at 4pm (where I can take the 8:28pm train back to Paris to catch my flight back to NYC the next morning…I have to work tomorrow night!), I could instead leave 3 hours earlier for seemingly superfluous detour on the 1:10pm Condor Ferry from Jersey, arrive into Guernsey at 2:10pm where I would have 20 minutes there to walk around/grab a beer/have a meal/take a piss, before getting back on the same exact ferry departing from Guernsey at 2:40pm to take me back to Jersey and then to Saint Malo to catch the 8:28pm train to Paris.
+Instead of leaving directly from Jersey for Saint Malo at 4pm (after which I can take the 8:28pm train back to Paris to catch my flight back to NYC the next morning…I have to work tomorrow night!), I could leave 3 hours earlier at 1:10pm for a seemingly superfluous detour to Guernsey, arrive at 2:10pm where I would have 30 minutes there to walk around/grab a beer/have a meal/take a piss, before getting back on the same exact ferry departing from Guernsey at 2:40pm to take me back to Jersey and then onwards to Saint Malo to catch the 8:28pm train to Paris.

 Most people would call me crazy for this useless extra leg of the trip and I would be the first to agree.
 And when I checked-in at the St. Elizabeth Port in Jersey, I was definitely tempted by the more logical option: I was given one more chance to cancel my superfluous journey to Guernsey and instead depart directly for Saint Malo at 4pm, saving me 65 British Pounds (that’s an equivalent of $80 USD!) and granting me an extra 3 hours here.

-But alas, I would lose the chance to say I’ve been to both Channel Islands!
+But alas, I would lose the chance to say I’ve been to both Channel Islands in a single go!

 So I turned the option down, knowing that there’s a method to my madness even if I didn’t quite fully understand it myself.